-We are pleased with our strong operating and financial results in 2021, and we believe that the compensation paid to our named executive officers (our "NEOs") for 2021 appropriately reflects and rewards their contributions to our performance.
+We are pleased with our strong operating and financial results in 2022, and we believe that the compensation paid to our named executive officers (or our "NEOs") for 2022 appropriately reflects and rewards their contributions to our performance.

-Compensation Program Highlights in 2021
+Compensation Program Highlights in 2022

-At our 2021 Annual Meeting, following the recommendation of our Compensation Committee and our Board, our stockholders re-approved our 2015 Plan, as amended and restated, which increases the number of shares available for grant under the plan, reflects best compensation practices, allows us to compete successfully for executive talent, and more strongly aligns the interests of our stockholders and our executives.
-Also, consistent with prior years, our 2021 Annual Meeting included a proposal that provided our stockholders with the opportunity to vote to approve, on an advisory basis, the compensation of our NEOs.
-We were pleased to report substantial stockholder approval of our NEOs' compensation, with 97.41% of voted shares having been voted in favor of approval.
-The Compensation Committee considered this strong support in making compensation decisions after the 2021 Annual Meeting.
+Consistent with prior years, our 2022 annual meeting of stockholders (the "2022 Annual Meeting") included a proposal that provided our stockholders with the opportunity to vote to approve, on an advisory basis, the compensation of our NEOs.
+We were pleased to report substantial stockholder approval of our NEOs' compensation, with over 94% of voted shares having been voted in favor of approval.
+The Compensation Committee considered this strong support in making compensation decisions after the 2022 Annual Meeting.